 PANDEMIC STREET ART

-With galleries and museums shuttered around the world, street artists from Los Angeles to Bangkok have sprung into action.
-The coronavirus pandemic appears to have engendered a sort of golden age in graffiti production.
-Over the past three months, many street artists, both prominent and unsung, have crafted brilliant expressions of solidarity, love, humor, and hope.
-Others have taken the opportunity to convey bold political messages.
-Although some of these talented individuals have (rightfully so) gained notoriety for their generous efforts, in many cases these works are intended simply for the viewing pleasure of the public, generating no revenue for their creators.
+During the height of the COVID-19 pandemic, when galleries and museums were shuttered around the world, street artists from Los Angeles to Bangkok sprang into action.
+The lockdowns appeared to have engendered a sort of golden age in graffiti production.
+Many street artists, both prominent and unsung, crafted brilliant expressions of solidarity, love, humor, and hope.
+Others took the opportunity to convey bold political messages.
+Although some of these talented individuals have (rightfully so) gained notoriety for their generous efforts, in many cases these works were intended simply for the viewing pleasure of the public, generating no revenue for their creators.

 Lionel Stanhope in London, England

 The video below documents street artist Lionel Stanehope’s process as he creates iconic and uplifting public murals.

 Mue Bon in Bangkok, Thailand